ProvableHQ/welcome/documentation/aleo/concepts/02_records.md

 [ RECORD BYTE ARRAY ]
 ```

-The **record payload** is a  that encodes arbitrary application information.
+The **record payload** is a byte array that encodes arbitrary application information.

 ### Birth Program ID